 What is the difference between Source and Medium?

-Let’s take a look at an example Default Channel Grouping report.
+Let’s take a look at an example Default Channel Grouping report below.

 When Organic Search is #1 like the screenshot above, this means your SEO and content is doing well!
-You're not paying a dime, but your website content is grabbing visitors to your site.
+You're not paying a dime, but your website content is pulling the most visitors to your site.

 Let's take it a step further.

-You can choose the targeted goal conversion on the right side to see the data broken down by the channels.
-Goal conversions can be any action, such as an order confirmation, event completion, or completing an entire funnel.
+Here is where you can choose the targeted goal conversion on the right side to see which channels pushed this conversion.
+But note that goal conversions can be any action, such as an order confirmation, event completion, or completing an entire funnel.
+Check out this article to get a rundown on all things Goals here.

 - Start with Default Channel Groupings at the high-level.